chrisbuild124/CS-Fundamentals/README.md

 # Algorithms and Data Structures Repository
 Welcome to my Computer Science algorithms and data structures repository.
-This is a collection of essential concepts, algorithms, and data structures that are essential for interviews and real world algorithms.
+This is a collection of essential concepts, algorithms, and data structures that are essential for interviews and real world applications.

 ## How this repository is structured
 I am going through neetcode 250's currated list (150 list completed!) and Codepath's TIP 103x class 2nd pass.